VoyseyS/SC_ChaChing/README.txt

      Based on:	SC_ChaChing by Karin of the Sleeper Cartel - Perenolde server

-      Version:	6.2.1
+      Version:	8.2.0

-  Modified On:	21st September, 2015
+  Modified On:	30th June, 2019

         Notes:	The Author has been changed because this is So significantly different to the 'Sleeper Cartel' Version, that the only original things are 2 function names, the ChaChing Sound file, and the layout of this readme. :)

 ------------
 INTRODUCTION